A new enemy in the air: the nanoparticle

 Un nouvel ennemi dans l'air : La nanoparticule

-As the world’s fourth leading source of mortality, air pollution is becoming a major health issue.
+The fourth leading cause of mortality in the world, air pollution is becoming a major health issue.

-Caused by the production of atmospheric pollutants generated by transport, industrial activities, the residential sector (heating) and agriculture, this pollution has a considerable impact on our health.
+Resulting from air pollutants generated by transportation, industrial activities, the residential sector (heating) as well as agriculture, this type of pollution has a considerable impact on our health.

-Very often concentrated in urban areas, but not only there, air pollution creates a thick fog, revealing the density of micro-particles present in the environment.
-Cardiovascular disease, chronic lung disease, lung cancer, etc… Responsible for one in ten deaths worldwide, air pollution causes 40,000 premature deaths in France every year.
+Very often concentrated in urban areas, but not only, air pollution produces a thick fog, revealing the true density of microparticles present in the environment.
+This is a cause of cardiovascular diseases, chronic lung diseases, lung cancers, etc. A factor in one death in ten worldwide, air pollution causes many premature deaths, including more than 35,000 deaths in France alone.

-The toxic elements and particles that make up air pollution include :
+Among the toxic elements and particles making up air pollution are:

 • ozone (O3);

-• fine and ultra-fine particles (PF and PUF)
+• fine and ultra-fine particles (FP and UFP)

-Fine particles, with a diameter of less than 10 microns, remain suspended in the air, and above all have harmful effects on respiratory functions and skin health.
-Depending on their size, the impact on our health will vary.
-PM10 (10 microns) affects the cardiovascular system, while PM2.5 (2.5 microns) attacks the neurological system.
-PM2.5 are small enough to penetrate deep into the alveoli of the lungs, and even through paper masks.
-On the skin, fine-particle pollution increases the expression of proteins that degrade certain dermal components, accelerating skin aging.
+Fine particles, with a diameter of less than 10 microns, have the particularity of remaining suspended in the air, and above all have harmful effects on respiratory functions and skin health.
+Depending on their size, the impact on our health differs.
+Thus, PM10s (10 microns) tend to affect the cardiovascular system, while PM2.5s (2.5 microns) attack the nervous system.
+PM2.5s are small enough to seep into the lungs and down to the deepest alveoli, even through paper masks.
+In terms of skin impacts, particulate air pollution increases the expression of proteins that degrade certain components of the dermis, thus accelerating skin ageing.

 Lowering the limit value to 5 µg/m3 (instead of the current 25 µg/m3) would result in a reduction of